OliLov/python-projects/README.md

 $ python easy/mad_libs_generator.py
 Enter prompt: There once was a cat
 Story: There once was a cat that seemed to run on the sidewalk for hours.
 Today it is a cat, not a dog.
 As in, it has to look like, well, the same cat that was sitting at one end.
 And the second time it did, it looked just like her; I found all of her bones missing and I asked, okay, what did she look like?
 And it looked like like a cat that would be out of shape.

+% python easy/palindrome_checker.py "EYE"
+The phrase EYE is a palindrome.

 $ python easy/rock_paper_scissors.py
 Choose Rock, Paper, or Scissors: scissors